By Todd Bernhard on Mon, 11/19/2012

 As much as I love new Apple products, one of the drawbacks to being an early adopter is the lack of compatibility with older accessories.
 In the case of the iPhone 5, to enjoy the new form factor, you have to upgrade to the new, proprietary Lightning connector.
 While there are adapters for speaker docks, etc., one type lf accessory that has been unable to make the transition is a case with a built in battery.

-is eco-friendly because the battery pack is separate from the case, and can be recycled independently.
-In fact, they have a promotion where you can get a great deal on the new battery case by sending in an old battery pack to be recycled, or a new hardshell snap case just by liking them on Facebook
+The Ecopak is eco-friendly because the battery pack is separate from the case, and can be recycled independently.
+In fact, they have a promotion where you can get a great deal on the new battery case by sending in an old battery pack to be recycled, or a new hardshell snap case just by liking them on Facebook!

 I like that the battery pack is modular, so you could swap out packs indefinitely and always be charged.
 Just charge the spare packs using the included microUSB cable.
 All in all, the UNU Ecopak is clever, modular approach to a vexing problem.